-Your student is headed to college out-of-state.
+Your student is headed to college out-of-state – or across the state.
 It’s a milestone, and you’re helping them set up all of the necessary items associated with that big move, furniture, textbooks, food, cleaning supplies, etc.

 Here are some common auto insurance questions for parents of college students.

 My student won’t have a car away at school; do I still need to keep them insured?

 Some students drive thousands of miles away so they can have their car with them, but others would rather keep their cars at home, and opt for flying in and using public transportation when they arrive.
 To avoid overcrowding, some schools even set limits on who can have cars on campus.